leanprover/leanprover.github.io/download/index.md

 ads: false
 ---

-Lean was not officially released yet, but you can try the latest daily builds, and/or build the source code by yourself.
+Lean has not been officially released yet, but you can try the latest daily builds, and/or build the source code by yourself.

 Windows 8